 Mike Leflar | Assistant Coach

 Mike Leflar was named assistant women's basketball coach at the University of Massachusetts on May 30, 2018.
-No stranger to the Commonwealth, Leflar made the trek to Western Massachusetts after three seasons at Northeastern University in Boston.
+Leflar, who directs the Minutewomen defense, made the trek to Western Massachusetts after three seasons at Northeastern University in Boston.

 “I’m very excited to have the opportunity to welcome Mike to the University of Massachusetts,” said head coach Tory Verdi upon hiring Leflar.
 “I feel that his level of experience and knowledge of the game will greatly improve our program.
 His resume speaks volumes.
 He has impacted every single program that he has been a part of and we expect him to do the same here.”